Pennsylvania Mother of 2 Makes Full Recovery After Almost Dying from Toxic Shock Syndrome

 RELATED: 15-Year-Old Who Suffered from Near-Fatal Toxic Shock Syndrome Is Now Walking and Talking Again: ‘It’s Really Amazing,’ Says Her Father

-Although she had been warned by her primary care doctor that these side effects were possible, Follis said “no one could tell me it it was ever going to stop.”
+Although she had been warned by her primary care doctor that these side effects were possible, Follis said “no one could tell me it was ever going to stop.”

 Her primary care doctor also explained why she was continuing to feel side effects of TSS, even though she had been home from the hospital for a while.